 What is Fleet Management: Systems, Challenges, and Trends

 Yes, it certainly does.
-It can be used to map one or multiple routes.
+Google Maps route planner can be used to map one or multiple routes.
 It will show all these routes on a map.
-All you need to do is enter the starting address or click a point on the map, and you can get driving directions to that point.
+All you need to do is enter the starting address or click a point on the map, and you can get driving directions to those locations.
+You can use it for a road trip or making deliveries.

 The best way to create a route for driving directions with multiple stops is to use a driving route planner.
-You will input your starting address and the rest of the addresses.
+You will input your starting address and the rest of the locations or stops.
 The tool will then automatically calculate driving distance, driving routes, driving time, and much more.

 We hope this article was useful to you.
 Our most precious resource is time, and our second most valuable resource is money.
-We hope that this article gives you some answers to questions about getting users to their destinations as quickly as possible.
-As always, please let us know if there’s any question we can help solve for you.
+We hope that this article gives you some answers to questions about getting users to their destinations as quickly as possible, be it for delivery service person, road trips, regular commute, etc. As always, please let us know if there’s any question we can help solve for you.
 We are always there to help you, our user, drive the type of change you want to see in your business, and of course, solve your problems.